gentlefitness-www/gentlefitness-www/testimonials.md

 *Learn what Samantha's clients think...*

+> Thank you for the extra exercises that you gave me to do at home, it has helped
+> with my left knee and hip (both have osteoarthritis in).
+I enjoy your Pilate
+> class on a fri morning, as they are a relaxed class, you teach us different
+> level of excises all the time, if we have a injury you always suggest
+> alternative exercise.
+You are a lovely friendly teacher, who is very
+> knowledgeable in what you do.
+I have meet a lot of people who have become
+> friends, not just through who is sat next to me, you actually call each other
+> by there names.
+I have never been to a exercise/Pilates class where you get to
+> meet lots of people, I have been with this class since June 2017, and normally
+> by now I have given up on the class.

+*- Sarah Hewitt*

+> I regularly attend Sam‘s Sunday Pilates class and have also tried her Yoga and
+> Aqua aerobics class.
+>
+> She is a very knowledgeable teacher who is very good at judging your abilities
+> and will work with you accordingly.
+She might push and challenge but never
+> force you, especially if you have any existing health conditions or recover
+> from injury.
+>
+> Her classes are relaxed and provide a welcoming atmosphere for everyone, no
+> matter your gender, age, or size

+*- Anja Berndt*

+> Improving fitness and flexibility in a friendly and fun environment is the
+> ethos of Sam’s Pilates classes.
+She tailors the exercise levels to suit the
+> ability of each participant while challenging them at the same time.
+Sam
+> designed a bespoke set of exercises for me so I can continue developing my
+> stamina & fitness at home, both of which have greatly improved since I joined
+> her Pilates class!

+*- Yasmin Wahid*

+> I came to Sam for yoga having suffered with pelvis problems.
+I was nervous
+> about joining a class, worried I wouldn't be good enough.
+Sam put me at ease
+> straight away.
+She’s great at the moves, great connecting to people, but very
+> modest.
+She doesn't take herself too seriously, enabling everyone to relax and
+> enjoy the class.
+She’s very hands on, ensuring you’re getting the positions
+> right and getting the best out of them.
+I think Sam should name her own style
+> of yoga because what she offers is far more fun than normal yoga.

+*- Laura B*

+> I go to Sam's Pilates, Yoga and Gentle Exercise classes.
+Sam always welcomes
+> new people to the class and offers different levels of exercise.
+There is a
+> relaxed atmosphere in her classes but she does check that everyone is doing the
+> exercises correctly.
+Since doing regular exercise with Sam I have fewer back
+> and knee problems.

+*- Alison Powlesland*

+> My husband and I started Super Seniors, in Kingwood at the start of May.
+>
+> We have found it great fun, Sam does different exercises each week, so you
+> never know what she will get you to do.
+I am in my late sixties and have a lot
+> of health issues including a recent broken shoulder but she understands I can't
+> always keep up or do some of the exercises and never pushes me.
+>
+> At the moment my husband is the only man in the class, but doesn't feel out of
+> place as everyone is friendly, and he really enjoys some of the female banter!
+>
+> If you are looking for boot camp then this isn't for you, in fact it is the
+> complete opposite easy going, fun, and we are even allowed to chat why we work!

+*- Liz and Phil Wade*

+> Sam's classes are always fun and she has a quirky teaching style which I love.
+> She is always ready to correct our moves and positions and is very 'hands on'.
+> Just great!

+*- Sue Grainger*

 > I started going to Sam’s classes whilst waiting to have an operation on my knee
 > (torn meniscus).
 After just a few months on visiting my consultant, he told me
 > I no longer needed an operation and said whatever I was doing was helping it to